smruthid/ElonTweetAnalysis/README.md

 * Is it possible to predict whether or not a stock with rise/fall/remain with the sentiment of his tweets?
 * Can we design a stock purchase method based on Elons tweets?

+Bonus

+* Do Elons tweets affect companies other than TSLA?
+(TEST: 'DOGE' + 'TWTR')
+* Should we consider Elons tweet history on a certain company before investing?

 ---